ICTU/quality-time/components/database/README.md

 is what lets the step pass ShellCheck's SC2086 and SonarQube's S6570 without a suppression in either tool.
 Add new packages to that one list and nothing else needs touching.

+### Transient mirror failures

+The two `apt-get` invocations that hit the network pass `--option Acquire::Retries=3`.
+The base image configures no retries, so a single `archive.ubuntu.com` hiccup — a 503, a reset connection, a hash sum mismatch — aborts the whole step with apt's exit code 100, which surfaces as a build failure that does not reproduce.
+CI builds this image in four workflows in parallel, which makes hitting one likely enough to guard against.
+Note that the guard above exits 1, not 100, so an exit code of 100 always points at apt itself rather than at a redundant upgrade.

 ### Linter exceptions

 **DL3008** (pin apt versions) is ignored because `--only-upgrade` pulls the latest security patch rather than a fixed